apache/druid/docs/configuration/index.md

 #### Metrics monitors

+Metric monitoring is an essential part of Druid operations.
 The following monitors are available:

 |Name|Description|
 |----|-----------|